krutika234/Optimization/README.md

 Tutorial on optimization has three parts as separted on the basis of library.

-1. The first part is basic tutorial on linear programming using the library pulp. https://colab.research.google.com/github/krutika234/Optimization/blob/master/Tutorial_on_linear_programming_Pulp.ipynb
+1. The first part is a basic tutorial on linear programming using the library pulp. https://colab.research.google.com/github/krutika234/Optimization/blob/master/Tutorial_on_linear_programming_Pulp.ipynb

 2. The second part is based on the library scipy.optimization.
 A very basic and percise tutorial on solving and modeling